gergap/source-id/README.md

 the executable.

 It is good practice to archive the debug symbols when ever you release a product.
-Therefor it is important to build the executable with debug info (-g) also in release mode (RelWithDebInfo for CMake users).
-The build-id feature of GDB allows to featch the correct symbols for your executable automatically.
+Therefore it is important to build the executable with debug info (-g) also in release mode (RelWithDebInfo for CMake users).
+The build-id feature of GDB allows to fetch the correct symbols for your executable automatically.
 See http://randomascii.wordpress.com/2013/03/05/symbols-on-linux-update-fedora-fixes/ for more information on howto use build-ids.